Ten Things Students Should Do In Between “Games of Thrones” Episodes

 We want our students to realize their full potential, to discover their passions and to pursue them with relentless determination.
 Maybe it’s through an internship.
 Maybe it’s through a professional development course.
 Maybe it’s through one of our many professional development events.
 Discovering who you are and what your impact can be should help define your Villanova journey.

-I encourage students to visit the Office for Undergraduate Students in SAC 107 often.
+When you return to campus in 2015, encourage our students to visit the Office for Undergraduate Students in SAC 107 often.
 Discover who you are and who you are meant to be.
 Let our office of dedicated professionals help you on your journey of discovery.